stefan-ctrl/clean-hda-typst-template/lib.typ

   }

   // ---------- ToC (Outline) ---------------------------------------
+  set page(numbering: "I") // numbering for List fo Abbreviations and other entries before body

   // top-level TOC entries in bold without filling show outline.entry.where(level: 1): it => {